Jzhyang1/Monomer/Use.md

 Below are additional options that can be appended to the command.

  - `[output name]` to rename the output to a specific name.
-The default is the original file with an  extension
+The default is the original file with an executable extension.
+Extensions are NOT automatically added to the output name.
+ - `-o` to output the intermediate output f

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2NTQ3MjIwOSwtMTU4NjIxMjY4Myw3Mz
-A5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTEyNTg2OTMzMTMsLTE1ODYyMTI2ODMsNz
+MwOTk4MTE2XX0=
 -->